3 Roman Chair Workouts For a Sexy Stomach and Toned Glutes

-The Roman Chair (aka Glute Ham Developer) is a stationary piece of exercise equipment with pads to hook your feet under and a padded support for the groin to rest against.
-The distance between the anchor pads and the groin pad can be adjusted to allow you to work the glutes, core and erector spinae in the best way to fit your size and shape.
+The Roman Chair (aka Glute Ham Developer) is a stationary piece of exercise equipment with pads to hook your feet under and full support for the groin to rest against.
+The distance between the anchor pads and the groin pad can be adjusted to allow you to work the glutes, core, and erector spinae in the best way to fit your size and shape.
 It is a great way to achieve hyperextension of the lower back.

-Because any movement on the Roman Chair involves hyperextension you are using your core on every single movement.
-It goes without saying, then, that this is a fantastic way to work your entire core area.
-More and more people are realizing the vital importance of shaping and strengthening the glutes, core and abdominals.
+Because any movement on this device involves hyperextension, you are using your core on every single action.
+Then, this is a fantastic way to work your entire core area.
+More and more people realize the vital importance of shaping and strengthening the glutes, core, and abdominals.
 The Roman Chair is one of the best devices to accomplish all three in one go.

 5 Reasons You Need to Be Using a Roman Chair

-- The Roman Chair exercise will improve your posture.
+- The Roman Chair exercises will improve your posture.
 Most people have terrible posture today.
 Too much time hunched over the computer screen can cause damage to the lower back and result in a hunched shoulder appearance.
-The Roman Chair is an ideal piece of equipment for doing back extensions.
+This is an ideal piece of equipment for doing back extensions.
 It allows you to pass your body down below parallel to get the fullest extension and contraction of the lower back muscles possible.
-The machine also allows you to do a number of abdominal exercises to strengthen the abs, which support the lower back.
+The machine also allows you to do several abdominal exercises to strengthen the abs, which support the lower back.

 - It will help heal your back pain.
-By strengthening the lower abs and their antagonistic muscles, the abdominals, you will be, in effect, putting a brace around your spine that will alleviate a lot of the pressure that is put upon it.
-That is why the Roman Chair is acknowledged as one of the best ways to help to reduce lower back pain.
+By strengthening the lower abs and their antagonistic muscles, the abdominals, you will be, in effect, putting a brace around your spine that will alleviate a lot of the pressure that is placed upon it.
+That is why this machine is acknowledged as one of the best ways to help to reduce lower back pain.

 - It prevents later lower back pain.
 Many people who work out with weights neglect to strengthen the lower back muscles.
-This will cause problems as they get stronger and handle heavier and heavier weights on exercises like squats and deadlifts.
-By getting into the habit of working on the Roman Chair early on, they will build up the strength in their lower back muscles, preventing problems in the future.
+It will cause problems as they get stronger and handle more substantial and heavier weights on exercises like squats and deadlifts.
+By getting into the habit of working on this equipment early on, they will build up the strength in their lower back muscles, preventing problems in the future.

 - Adjustability.
-Roman Chairs are completely adjustable to fit your frame and height to allow you to customize the device for your situation.
-Many modern Roman Chairs also allow you to adjust the angle at which you lie to either increase or decrease the intensity of the exercise.
+These devices ntirely adjustable to fit your frame and height to allow you to customize the device for your situation.
+Most of them will enable you to adjust the angle at which you lie to either increase or decrease the intensity of the exercise.

 - Full Body Workout.
-The Roman Chair allows you to specifically target the lower back, core, glutes, and hamstrings.
-But it also works the upper back, deltoids and arms.
+These Roman Chair sit ups allows you to specifically target the lower back, core, glutes, and hamstrings.
+But it also works the upper back, deltoids, and arms.
 In other words, you are getting a full body workout on this machine.

 Key Roman Chair Tips

 - Keep your core locked at all times.
-You don't have anything to lock your body so it is important that you keep it rigid.
+You don't have anything to lock your body, so it is essential that you keep it rigid.